8 reasons to kneel before the Elderberry

 the fruits black berries, bending the narrow branches down to the ground.

-We have saying about the extraordinary features of the elderberries,”in front of the camomile
+We have saying about the extraordinary features of the elderberries, “tip your head before the camomile, kneel before the elderberries”.

 Each part of elderberry has excellent healing power – root, leaf, flower and fruit.
 The entire flower plate is picked at the very beginning of flowering when the middle flowers are still closed.
 But you can also buy a flower drug in a pharmacy or drugstore.
 Flower tea is a first-classcure for all colds (colds).
 It induces sweating, destroys rotting bacteria, cleans bloody